CV vs Resume-The Differences and The Right Use

 - Sometimes large corporations ask for a single-page CV summary primarily when they require a great pool of applicants.

 - Ultimately, your curriculum vitae should include your personal information including name, contact data.
-Additionally, CV requires to include education, accomplishments, and experiences data.
+Additionally, CV requires including education, accomplishments, and experiences data.

 - In summation to the basics, a CV includes research information such as publications, grants, and fellowships.